The Chimney Hill Story

 Simple Per Annum Return (to date): 23.85%

-NCREIF Benchmark: 7.8%
+NCREIF Benchmark Return of 7.8%

-Net Equity Multiple: 3.94x
+Net Equity Multiple: 3.94x (via refinancing proceeds, not a full sale)

 The Opportunity

 Chimney Hill was part of a real estate portfolio owned by an Ohio-based family investment office.
 Their investment strategy eventually changed, and the real estate portfolio was listed for sale.
-Ultimately, the entire portolio was sold except for Chimney Hill, and at that pioint the family then became an even more committed seller of Chimney Hill.
+Ultimately, the entire portolio was sold except for Chimney Hill, and at that point the family then became an even more committed seller of Chimney Hill.
 This allowed us to negotiate very favorable acquisition terms for the property.

-The Problem
+The Obstacles

 Chimney Hill Chimney Hill had an uneven operating history due to poor management, and it was located in a soft market with weak demographics.
 The town's largest employer was an integrated steel mill whose management had locked out their union labor.
 The steel mill was running at less than full capacity, and its future was unkown.
 In addition, while growth was readily apparent along the I-75 corridor, this growth had not yet reached the general area around Chimney Hill.